-You put your own application files within this directory structure.
-Typically, you might have some combination of JSP, JavaScript (.js), HTML, and image files.
-Additionally, if you have added any of your own Java classes to your application, there might be other Java-related files (such as .class files) within the directory hierarchy.
+Within this directory structure, developers will place any files required for the application, including JSP files, JavaScript files, HTML files, and image files.
+Additionally, custom Java classes (including JavaBean components) for the application are placed here.
 The only restrictions are that the all the files for the application must reside within the application directory structure.